SciML/Surrogates.jl/docs/src/secondorderpoly.md

-# Second order polynomial surrogate tutorial
+# Second Order Polynomial Surrogate Tutorial

 The second-order polynomial model is the least-squares fit